 The state is trying to promote several projects to take care of the ever-increasing demand of power beyond 2014-15.
-Even if all the projects now on the drawing board fructify, it does not cover the power deficit of the state.
-There shall, however, be no difficulty in selling the excess power if generated to the power starved adjoining states.
+Even if all the projects now on the drawing board fructify it does not cover the power deficit of the state.
+There shall, however, be no difficulty in selling the excess power if generated to the power starved states in the Southern and Northern regions.